underground-software/ILKD_course_materials/slides/mmu.md

 Virtual: has entry in page tables

+---

-## Slob/Slab/Slub allocators
+# Slab allocators

-1. SLOB
+SLOB

     * Simple list of blocks